 Especially since people are fleeing Facebook like the plague (and getting paid to do so).
 If you see an opportunity to slap your logo onto a new platform online, you need to jump on it.
 Your business and your SEO practices need to be able to keep up.

-This is one aspect of SEO which may never go out of style.
-The content of your website needs to be free of grammatical and spelling errors.
+This is one of the most commonly recurring themes in SEO trends year over year which will never go out of style.
+The content of your website needs to be unique, as well as engaging and free of grammatical and/or spelling errors.

 Beyond that, you need to maintain an element of humanness in your content.